AI CODE REVIEW

 See where to steer: repo hot spots, merge-rate dips, contribution share, throughput by developer, and trend lines that reveal bottlenecks, workload imbalance, and coaching opportunities.
 Leaderboards highlight impact (not LOC), guiding recognition and resourcing.

-This is the “where is the work actually happening?” view.
-It pulls together contribution volume, review outcomes, and day-to-day cadence so teams can prioritize reviews, split risky changes earlier, and keep velocity steady across services.
+Your developer productivity software should show exactly where the codebase is moving.
+This section ties contribution volume, review outcomes, and cadence together, so teams can prioritize reviews, split risky changes earlier, and keep velocity steady.

 • Total Commits: A clean count of code shipped across each repo.
 Use it to see which services are actively evolving right now and where engineering energy is concentrated.